 Commemorative coins in connection with Norway's Centennial Celebration 1905 - 2005

-In 2005, it was one hundred years since the dissolution of the union between Norway and Sweden.
-Pursuant to the Norges Bank Act provisions regarding commemorative coins, Norges Bank issued a series of commemorative coins to celebrate the centennial.
+In 2005, it has been one hundred years since the dissolution of the union between Norway and Sweden.
+Pursuant to the Norges Bank Act provisions regarding commemorative coins, Norges Bank will issue a series of commemorative coins to celebrate the centennial.

-The gold coin has a nominal value of NOK 1 500 and was minted in a limited edition of 10 000 coins.
-The silver coin has a nominal value of NOK 100.
-Those issued in 2003 and 2004 were minted in a limited edition of 65 000 coins, whereas those issued in 2005 were minted in a limited edition of 100 000 coins.
-The coins were produced at Det Norske Myntverket AS (Mint of Norway Ltd.).
+The gold coin has a nominal value of NOK 1 500 and will be minted in an issue limited to 10 000 coins.
+The silver coin will have a nominal value of NOK 100.
+Those issued in 2003 and 2004 will be minted in an issue limited to 65 000 coins, whereas those issued in 2005 will be minted in an issue limited to 100 000 coins.
+The coins will be produced at Den Kongelige Mynt AS (Royal Norwegian Mint).